Wondering what to share on Twitter during the Olympics? Read on for tips and ideas based on our research.

 1. Entertainment.
 This includes humorous takes on what’s happening in Rio, sharing video assets, or creating exclusive branded content.

 2. Inspiration.
-Research subjects indicated a preference for content that inspires people to think or act on issues of a global scale, in addition to celebrating individual athletes or a national team.
+Research subjects indicated a preference for content that inspires people to think about or act on issues of a global scale, in addition to celebrating individual athletes or a national team.

 Our study also uncovered that fans who follow the Games on Twitter are interested in more than just what’s happening on the field.
 Find ways to give fans behind-the-scenes access.